jnowinski/ixchel/README.md

 # ixchel
-Ixchel links Slack and the Stone Edge Observatory
+Ixchel links Slack and the Stone Edge Observatory.